The development of data protection: from the GDPR to global standards

 The path to global data protection standards

 The path to global data protection standards is a complex process that is characterized by technical as well as legal and political challenges.
-While the GDPR has set standards in Europe, there are still significant differences in the way data protection is handled at an international level.
+The GDPR has set standards in Europe, but there are still considerable differences in the way data protection is handled at international level.
 Many countries have their own data protection laws, which vary greatly in terms of their scope and stringency.
 For example, some countries, such as the USA, have a sectoral data protection system that covers specific industries.
 Other countries, such as Brazil with its LGPD or Japan with its Act on the Protection of Personal Information (APPI), take a more comprehensive approach.
 This fragmentation makes it difficult for companies to harmonize their data protection practices globally.

 Cooperation between different economic areas such as the EU, the US and Asia is already showing progress in harmonization.
 Data protection agreements such as the EU-US Data Privacy Framework aim to ensure a secure transatlantic data flow without jeopardizing data protection.
 Such agreements are crucial to provide legal certainty to businesses and consumers while meeting the demands of a globalized economy.